exercism/pharo-smalltalk/exercises/leap/.meta/hints.md

 In Pharo, boolean operators are defined as messages.
 Study how "and:" and "or:" are implented in the classes True and False.
-Use the context menu item - senders of... to view how other parts of Pharo use these operators.
+Use the context menu item "senders of..." to view how other parts of Pharo use these operators.